wjayesh/dapr-distributed-calendar/README.md

-# dapr-distributed-calender
+# dapr-distributed-calendar

 This is a sample application built using Dapr as a proof-of-concept.
 I have experimented with the state store, pubsub and output bindings features available with Dapr.
-I have used multiple languages for writing the different parts of this calender app.
+I have used multiple languages for writing the different parts of this calendar app.
 This demonstrates the language-agnostic nature of Dapr and the flexibility that it bings to developing applications.

 ## Motivation